John Benjamin Hickey

-John Benjamin Hickey (born June 25, 1963) is an American actor with a career in stage, film and television.
+John Benjamin Hickey (born June 25, 1963) is an American actor and director with a career in stage, film and television.
 He won the 2011 Tony Award for Best Performance by a Featured Actor in a Play for his performance as Felix Turner in The Normal Heart.

 Early life

 Hickey was born in Plano, Texas, and graduated from Plano Sr. High School in 1981.
-He attended Texas State University - San Marcos from 1981–1983, where he was active in the theater department.
+He attended Texas State University - San Marcos from 1981 to 1983, where he was active in the theater department.
 He earned his bachelor's degree in English at Fordham University in 1985.